 Figure 4.
-Three ways through which the Conservation Authorities Act and Individual CA Regulations address wetlands and other areas
+Three ways in which wetlands and other areas are regulated

-9.3 PSW Boundaries
+9.2 PSW - Boundaries

 Wetland boundaries have been established by and are maintained by the Ministry of Natural Resources and Forestry (MNRF) based on the Ontario Wetland Evaluation System (OWES).
 Data is held within the provincial Land Inventory Ontario database.
-Should the precise location of a PSW boundary be contested, the PSW must be evaluated by a qualified professional trained in application of the OWES to delinate the PSW boundary.
+Should the precise location of a PSW boundary be contested, the PSW must be evaluated by a qualified professional trained in application of the OWES to delineate the PSW boundary.
 Where a wetland boundary identified on-site differs from the approved MNRF boundary, the proponent is responsible for submitting information and obtaining acceptance of the new wetland boundary from the MNRF.